fairscape/fairscape.github.io/install/install.md

 With all the pods up and running and the databases created we can run test script to confirm all the services are acting as expected.

-> Note: Older computers may be overwhelmed by the tests and
+> Note: Older computers may be overwhelmed by the tests and give connection errors.

 ```shell
 kubectl exec testing-pod  -- bash -c "python3 deployment-tests.py"